Research Products & Services

 - Strategic Alignment: A clear view of which grantees are structurally aligned with your funding goals.

-- Impact Baseline: We capture a "Day 1" snapshot of financial health so you can measure the actual impact of your support over time.
+- Impact Baseline: The assessment captures a "Day 1" snapshot of financial health so you can measure the actual impact of your support over time.

 - Ecosystem Insight: See exactly what is missing in your portfolio (e.g., "We have excellent service providers but fragile infrastructure").